amiraHag/Journal-App/README.md

 If you've found an error in this sample, please file an issue.
 Patches are encouraged, and may be submitted by forking this project and submitting a pull request through GitHub.

-License
+# License

-This project is licensed under the MIT License - see the LICENSE.md file for details
+This project is licensed under the MIT License - see https://github.com/amiraHag/Journal-App/blob/master/%20LICENSE.md for details